a1anw0ng/allersafe/backend/alternative_finder/alternative_prompt.md

 1. **Identify Product Category**: Determine what type of product this is (snack, beverage, meal, etc.)

-2. **Search for Alternatives**: Use web search to find:
+2. **Search for Alternatives**: Find:
    - Products in the same category that are free from user's allergens
    - Popular allergen-free brands for this product type
-   - Current prices from major retailers (Amazon, Walmart, Target, Whole Foods)
+   - Typical price ranges from major retailers (Amazon, Walmart, Target, Whole Foods)
-   - Direct purchase links (not just brand websites)

 3. **Verify Safety**: For each alternative:
    - Confirm it doesn't contain any of the user's allergens